robinrob/rsmithio/_posts/2018-02-08-encoding-decoding-swift-models.md

 published:  true
 ---

-Tee-ell-dee-argh: view my code examples as a [single file](https://github.com/robinrob/swift-4-model-coding/blob/master/swift-4-model-coding/CodableTest.swift).
+Short version: view my code examples as a [single file](https://github.com/robinrob/swift-4-model-coding/blob/master/swift-4-model-coding/CodableTest.swift).
-Running the [project](https://github.com/robinrob/swift-4-model-coding) in Xcode runs the examples and displays some output for each.
+Running the [project](https://github.com/robinrob/swift-4-model-coding) in XCode runs the examples and displays some output for each.

 Whilst working on [GuitarChords](https://github.com/robinrob/guitar-chords) (a personal iOS project of mine for